omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 ## The `funding_created` and `funding_signed` Message

-This message describes the outpoint which the funder has created for the initial commitment transactions.
+The two messages describe the outpoint which the funder has created for the initial commitment transactions.
 After receiving the peer's signature, via `funding_signed`, it will broadcast the funding transaction to the BTC/Omnilayer network.

 We focus on omni assets in founding creation.
 Here are two proposals: